LKronos/GetNCleanSubmit/ReadME.md

-	NEED TO KNOW
+README file for Getting and Cleaning Data Coursera Course.
+Thhis Github Repo contains the README file, the Code Book and the R Script for assessment purposes.

-* Downloaded files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip   to my hard drive, and unzip them.
+* Downloaded  data files from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip   to my hard drive, and unzip them.
-* For the read.tables code to run, make sure the ìUCI HAR Datasetî folder is a subfolder called ìprojectî in the R working directly
+* In the R Script, fFor the read.tables code to run, make sure the ‚ÄúUCI HAR Dataset‚Äù folder is a subfolder called ‚Äúproject‚Äù in the R working directly
 * Read the other README from the data download (provided at end of this document)
 * Features Info  from the data download may be helpful ( provided at end of this document)

-* Data in theîInertial Signalsî folder isnít being used.
+Note:  Data in the‚ÄùInertial Signals‚Äù folder isn‚Äôt being used.
 From reading the coursera project FAQ thread for course

-FILES  used
+Data FILES  used
 activity_labels
 features file
 features info